Info for Parents

 - Review the other resources found on this page and contact us with any questions ahead of your student's planned semester away.

-Pre-Departure Blogs for Spring 2017 Study Away
+Pre-Departure Guides for Fall Semester 2018 Study Away

 Global Health and Wellness

 Visit the Global Health and Wellness page for a breakdown of health requirements, medical services, and mental health services for each location within NYU's global network.